feruiloba/ai-phone-health-scheduling/README.md

-# Assort Health Programming Assignment
+# AI Phone Scheduling system for Healthcare

 <p>
   <a href="https://docs.livekit.io/agents/overview/">LiveKit Agents Docs</a>
   <a href="https://livekit.io/cloud">LiveKit Cloud</a>
 </p>

-This is an assignment created for an Assort Health interview.
-It is a basic example of a voice agent using LiveKit and Python.
+This is a basic example of a voice agent using LiveKit and Python.

-Please hire me.

-Best,
-Fernando

 ## Dev Setup